nwalters512/student-github-provisioner/README.md

 Note that `id` must be unique among all courses. `org` refers to a Github organization that the repos will be created in.
-This should be created prior to adding your course to this app.
+This should be created prior to adding the course to this app.

+Each course needs an Github token that has permissions to create repos in that course's organization.
+It must be provided in an environment variable like `GITHUB_TOKEN_[uppercase course ID]`.
+For example, the token for the example CS 225 course about would provide a token in `GITHUB_TOKEN_CS225`, since the course ID is `cs225`.

 ### Running locally